rohannaido/vercel/README.md

 - ### 3 microservices
     <b>Web:</b>
     - Clones git repository URL provided by the user.
+    - Makes a Socket connection to frontend that is subscribed to Redis Pub/Sub.
+    - Publishes logs to Redis Pub/Sub.
     - Uploades code into AWS S3.
     - Sets current build status onto Redis hash.
     - After file upload pushes the id to Redis list.